The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 - Large companies use GraphQL as an API aggregation layer over legacy systems, not as a full platform replacement.

-- For engineers, it is graph modeling; for technical leaders, it is a long-term API strategy tool.
+- For an engineer it is domain graph modeling; for a technical leader it is a long-term API strategy, not a one-off technology novelty.

 References